-The Procedure aims to provide a compliant framework designed to proactively manage absence and support staff who are absent due to illness in a sensitive, caring manner which respects the employee's dignity and individual circumstances.
+This policy aims to provide a compliant framework designed to proactively manage absence and support staff who are absent due to illness in a sensitive, caring manner which respects the employee's dignity and individual circumstances.

-It has been designed to ensure that all staff are aware of their respective responsibilities and that any problems and instances of working practices or environments which may be contributing to sickness absence are dealt with at an early stage.
+The policy has been designed to ensure that all staff are aware of their respective responsibilities and that any problems and instances of working practices or environments which may be contributing to sickness absence are dealt with at an early stage.

-The changes to this policy will be reviewed one year after it has been implemented and if necessary amended.
+In line with University policy, the policy will be reviewed two years after it has been implemented, and if necessary amended.